krantzinator/100-days-of-code/log.md

 **Thoughts:** Spent some time poking around a React app someone asked me to look at.
 Then I dove into figuring out a way to collapse elements within Angular.
 All the internet searches kept turning up Bootstrap, along with why using bootstrap with angular is tricky.
 I am trying to avoid Bootstrap at the moment, and tried to work out a solution with just angular.
 Started down the directives rabbit hole, then came back around to editing the component's template directly.
 Once I have the template html/css working, I may pull it out into a directive.

 **Link to work:** [Angular app](https://github.com/krantzinator/shopping-list/)

+### Day 35: June 13, 2017

+**Today's Progress:** lots of reading!

+**Thoughts:** Researched a bit more on bootstrap/angular and if it's a good idea.
+Asked some people for input, and I'm going to work to implement ngBootstrap tomorrow.
+Didn't get to it today, as I also spent time reading through a Stir Trek talk on Angular I wish I had gone to, and a very basic summary of Angular written by the Ionic team.
+I like interspersing my building with reading, as one of the most fun and powerful ways for me to learn is to introduce myself to a concept that is completely foreign (tutorials, reading things people wrote on the topic such as slides from talks), try using that stuff (building), then reading more (or re-reading) things and intros people wrote on the topic.
+After using something for the first time, and not quite grasping the full picture, I find reading explanations on the very things I've used brings on all those "ohhhh" light bulb moments that stick.
+I had a few of those "aha" moment today.

+**Link to work:** None today